ladnishad/ThatsMyPlane-backend/README.md

 # ThatsMyPlane backend
-Backend for the TrackMyFlights app repository
+Backend for the ThatsMyPlane project

 Project name: thatsmyplane